-Google Earth, Google Street View, and an internet search on the Property all show commercial buildings.
+Google Earth, Google Street View, and an internet search on the Property all show a church and parking lot.

-Department of City Planning (ZIMAS), County Assessor Parcel Information (LUPAMS), DataTree database, Billing Information Management System (BIMS) database, Code, Compliance, and Rent Information System (CRIS) database, and information from HCIDLA's Rent Stabilization Unit indicate a use code of "1100-Commercial/Store" for APN # 4006-020-026 and a use code of "7200 - Institutional/School" for APN # 4006-020-027.
+Department of City Planning (ZIMAS), County Assessor Parcel Information (LUPAMS), DataTree database, Billing Information Management System (BIMS) database, Code, Compliance, and Rent Information System (CRIS) database, and information from HCIDLA's Rent Stabilization Unit indicate a use code of "7100 - Institutional - Church - One Story".

-The Los Angeles Department of Building and Safety database indicates that the Owner has applied for a new Building Permit but has not yet applied for a Demolition Permit.
+The Los Angeles Department of Building and Safety database indicates that the Owner has not applied for a new Building Permit or a Demolition Permit.

-Per the statement received by HCIDLA on October 15, 2019, the Owner plans to construct a 100 % affordable housing development consisting of sixty four (64) residential units on the Property pursuant to SB 35 and Density Bonus (DB) guidelines.
+Per the statement received by HCIDLA on August 20, 2019, the Owner plans to construct a seven (7) story affordable housing development containing ninety-one (91) units on the Property pursuant to SB 35 and Density Bonus (DB) guidelines.